seqan/flexbar/README.md

 ### Building from source

 Make sure that `cmake` is available, as well as development and runtime files of the TBB library 4.0 or later (Intel Threading Building Blocks).
-Using a package manager is a simple way to install them.
+For example on Debian systems, install the packages `libtbb-dev` and `libtbb2`.
 Furthermore, the SeqAn library and a compiler that supports C++14 is required:

 * Get SeqAn library version 2.2.0 [here](https://github.com/seqan/seqan/releases/download/seqan-v2.2.0/seqan-library-2.2.0.tar.xz)
-* Download Flexbar 3.0.3 source code [release](https://github.com/seqan/flexbar/releases)
+* Download Flexbar 3.1.0 source code [release](https://github.com/seqan/flexbar/releases)

 Decompress both files:

-	tar xzf flexbar-3.0.3.tar.gz
+	tar xzf flexbar-3.1.0.tar.gz
 	tar xJf seqan-library-2.2.0.tar.xz

 Move SeqAn include folder to Flexbar:

-	mv seqan-library-2.2.0/include flexbar-3.0.3
+	mv seqan-library-2.2.0/include flexbar-3.1.0

 Use these commands for building:

-	cd flexbar-3.0.3
+	cd flexbar-3.1.0
 	cmake .
 	make